 Stephen Phillips QC MP yesterday raised the case of his late constituent, Mr Martin Pratt, in the House of Commons in order to push for more help for veterans suffering from post-traumatic stress disorder (PTSD).
 Mr Pratt's wife, Suzan, recently came to see Stephen in a surgery concerned by the lack of communication between the various agencies responsible for his health.
 Stephen used an oral question to Defence ministers to raise the issue, receiving assurances from Andrew Robathan MP that the Government was working hard to improve treatment of veterans suffering from PTSD.
 Commenting afterwards, Stephen said, "I was extremely concerned by what Mrs Pratt told me about the gaps in the care that her husband received.
 Those are particularly hard to accept given the fact that he served our country.
 She is a very brave woman and although it is sadly too late for her husband, she is determined that no other family should suffer the same fate as hers.
 I am glad to have played a small part in trying to ensure that happens."

 Welcome, and thanks for visiting my website.
-This site was established whilst I was the Member of Parliament for Sleaford and North Hykeham.
-As Parliament is dissolved on 30 March 2015, there are no Members of Parliament from that date until after the general election on 7 May 2015.
-At present, I am once more the Conservative Parliamentary Candidate for Sleaford and North Hykeham!
-It's a great honour to have the responsibility of fighting for this beautiful part of Lincolnshire and I hope that my website will answer any questions you have.
+On 7th May 2015, I was re-elected by an overwhelming majority of more than 56% of voters as the Member of Parliament for the Sleaford and North Hykeham Constituency.
+It's a great honour to have this responsibility of fighting for this beautiful part of Lincolnshire and I hope that my website will answer any questions you have.
 You'll find some information about me, about what I and my party stand for and about how to get in touch.
 Please don't hesitate to do so: what matters to you matters to me.
 I'm passionately committed to serving the interests of all of our community as best as I can.